CherryFramework/cherry-popups/readme.txt

 = Popup Identification on static page =
 If standard settings are not enough for identifying visible section, there is a metablock that allows you to add a particular popup to any static page.

+= Social login =
+The login form allows registering using social network accounts.
+To use this option one needs to install additional <a href="http://miled.github.io/wordpress-social-login/">WordPress Social Login</a> plugin.

 == Installation ==